 Photo: Xavier Coiffic / Unsplash

 Mauritius has a significant Hindu population, making Diwali one of the most widely celebrated festivals on the island.
 Houses and temples are decorated with lights and diyas, creating a stunning visual experience.
 Fireworks displays and cultural performances take place in areas like Port Louis and Grand Baie.
 Local markets sell traditional sweets like mithai and ladoos, perfect for indulging in festive flavours.
-During this festive season, exploring the best islands to visit in Mauritius adds an extra layer of charm, as each island offers its own unique cultural and scenic beauty.
+During this festive season, exploring the Best islands to visit in Mauritius adds an extra layer of charm, as each island offers its own unique cultural and scenic beauty.

 Major Attraction: Ganga Talao, a sacred lake where Diwali prayers are held